What are the pros and cons of equity release?

 There are a range of products with flexible options

-In addition, depending on your requirements you can choose plans that include downsizing protection, inheritance protection or the opportunity to repay the loan early without incurring penalty charges.
+Depending on your requirements you can choose plans that include downsizing protection, inheritance protection or the opportunity to repay the loan early without incurring penalty charges.

 You’ll never owe more than the value of your home

-Possibly one of the Equity Release Council’s most important rules is the ‘no negative equity guarantee’ that ensures you or your family will never owe more than the value of your home.
+One of the Equity Release Council’s most important rules is the ‘no negative equity guarantee’ that ensures you or your family will never owe more than the value of your home.

 To ensure you are protected by all of the Equity Release Council’s rules and safeguards, make sure your chosen lender is an ERC member.